brianjriddle/astrix-wiki/Bean-Fault-Tolerance.md

 > This is a draft

 Astrix includes a fault-tolerance layer implemented on top of [Hystrix](https://github.com/Netflix/Hystrix) which can be used to protect invocations to an Astrix bean with fault isolation.
-The fault tolerance layer is activated by adding the `astrix-ft` module to the classpath.
-When the `astrix-ft` module is present, then all invocations to a service bean will be protected by the fault-tolerance layer without further configuration, and library beans might be protected by explicitly annotating the bean definition with `@AstrixFaultToleranceProxy`.
+The fault tolerance layer is activated by adding the `astrix-fault-tolerance` module to the classpath.
+When the `astrix-fault-tolerance` module is present, then all invocations to a service bean will be protected by the fault-tolerance layer without further configuration, and library beans might be protected by explicitly annotating the bean definition with `@AstrixFaultToleranceProxy`.

 ![Design FaultToleranceProxy](images/bean-fault-tolerance-design.png)